 Discover The White Cliffs

 The famous White Cliffs of Dover stand guard at the Gateway to England where millions pass each year on their journey to or from the continent.
-In some places over 300 feet high, the White Cliffs are a symbol of the nation's strength against enemies and a reassuring sight to returning travellers, they have been immortalised in song, in literature and in art.
+In some places over 300 feet high, the White Cliffs are a symbol of the United Kingdom and a reassuring sight to returning travellers.
+The Cliffs have been immortalised in song, in literature and in art.

 On a clear day you can see right across from the Dover cliffs to the cliffs on the French coast at Cap Gris Nez, proof of the continuous strata of chalk.

-But they did land just along the coast in Deal and a year later a full scale invasion followed.
-As an aid to navigation for the Roman ships, two lighthouses, Pharos, were built on top of the cliffs.
+Caesar and his army instead landed just along the coast in Deal and a year later a full scale invasion followed.
+In order for the Roman ships to navigate more easily, two lighthouses, Pharos, were built on top of the cliffs.
 One is on the east cliff and stands adjacent to the church of St. Mary, in Dover Castle and is today in an excellent state of preservation.
-A second Pharos was built on the Western Heights, its remains were called in the 17thcentury the Bredenstone and by some, the Devil's Drop of Mortar.
+A second Pharos was built on the Western Heights.
+Its remains were called in the 17thcentury the Bredenstone and by some, the Devil's Drop of Mortar.
 During excavation work for further fortifications of the site in 1861 the foundations of the tower were discovered and left exposed in the wall of the Officers' Quarters.

 The Defence of the Nation

-It was at Churchill's insistence that superior artillery positions were maintained along the White Cliffs, leading perhaps inevitably, to the first gun installed being called ' Winnie' .
+It was at Churchill's insistence that superior artillery positions were maintained along the White Cliffs, leading to the first gun installed being called ' Winnie.'
 There were gun batteries along the cliffs at St. Margaret's Bay, Langdon Bay, St. Martin's Battery and the Citadel (the Western Heights) and at Capel near Folkestone.
 The counterbombardment and anti-aircraft gun fire was directed from a control room in the cliff complex.

 On the west cliff, known as the Western heights, are two Napoleonic forts linked by miles of ditches.
 Construction of these began in 1804 and was not completed until the 1860s.
-The Drop Redoubt, the smaller detached fort, housed a team of Commandos in World War II.
+The Drop Redoubt, the smaller detached fort, housed a team of Commandos during the Second World War.
 Their task would have been to sabotage the port in the event of Dover falling to German forces.